Markg505/CSCI_472_Group_Project/README.md

 ### Start and Deploy
 **Windows:**
-1. Start GlassFish: `%GLASSFISH_HOME%\bin\asadmin.bat start-domain`
+1. Start GlassFish server: `%GLASSFISH_HOME%\bin\asadmin.bat start-domain` or if that fails you can use the glassfish directory directly eg. `C:\glassfish7\bin\asadmin start-domain`
+  -Commands may vary depending on the shell being used.
+The path must be set correctly before the commands will work.
-2. Build and deploy from the project root folder: `ant run`
+3. Build and deploy from the project root folder: `ant run`
    - Use `ant "-Drefresh.db=true" run` once to rebuild the SQLite DB schema/seed at `%USERPROFILE%\.rbos\restaurant.db`
-3. Access the application at: `http://localhost:8080/RBOS/`
+4. Access the application at: `http://localhost:8080/RBOS/`
    - Admin console: `http://localhost:8080/RBOS/admin`

 **Linux or OSx:**